ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 We can use this controller to control an A1 robot in Nvidia Isaac Sim.
 This functionality is still under development.
 It will work with the next Isaac Sim release.

+## Troubleshooting
+Please create issues for any installation problem.

 ## Acknowledgement
 We referenced the controller architecture written by Dr. Xinye Da, General Manager of PX Robotics.

-Zixin Zhang implemented a part of the convex MPC controller.
+Zixin Zhang implemented a part of the convex MPC controller and the terrain adaption feature.